linroger/FinanceCompendium/II. Economics/International/Economics Advance International Trade/Chapter 02 - The Heckscher-Ohlin Model.md

 ---
-aliases:
-- The Heckscher-Ohlin Model
-tags: null
-key_concepts: null
+title: "The Heckscher-Ohlin Model"
-parent_directory: II.
-Economics/International/Economics Advance International Trade
+parent_directory: "II.
+Economics/International/Economics Advance International Trade"
-cssclasses: academia
-title: 'Chapter 2: The Heckscher-Ohlin Model'
-linter-yaml-title-alias: 'Chapter 2: The Heckscher-Ohlin Model'
+formatted: "2025-12-21 10:00:00 AM"
+formatter_model: "kimi-k2-turbo"
+cli-tool: "claude-code"
 primary_tags:
-- goods factors model formulation
+- heckscher-ohlin model
-- factor endowments free trade
+- factor endowments theory
-- aimed analysis taking account
-- chapter heckscher ohlin model
+- international trade patterns
+- factor price equalization
 secondary_tags:
-- ohlin model countries goods
+- comparative advantage
+- leontief paradox
-- free trade ho model
+- factor content of trade
-- goods countries based differences
+- technological differences
-- model let consider countries
-- ohlin samuelson hos model
-- goods countries answered heckscher
-- factor prices equalized countries
-- trade patterns
+- trade empirical tests
-- panel equilibrium foreign
-tags_extracted: '2025-12-18T00:14:20.294729'
+- stolper-samuelson theorem
+cssclasses: academia
 ---

-# Chapter 2: the Heckscher-Ohlin Model
+# Chapter 2: The Heckscher-Ohlin Model

 We begin this chapter by describing the Heckscher-Ohlin model with two countries, two goods, and two factors (or the  $2 \times 2 \times 2$  model).
 This formulation is often called the Heckscher-Ohlin-Samuelson (HOS) model, based on the work of Paul Samuelson who developed a mathematical model from the original insights of Eli Heckscher and Bertil Ohlin.
 The goal of that model is to predict the pattern of trade in goods between the two countries, based on their differences in factor endowments.
 Following this, we present the multi-good, multi-factor extension that is associated with the work of Vanek (1968), and is often called the Heckscher-Ohlin-Vanek (HOV) model.
 As we shall see, in this latter formulation we do not attempt to keep track of the trade pattern in individual goods, but instead, compute the "factor content" of trade, i.e. the amounts of labor, capital, land, etc. embodied in the exports and imports of a country.

-The factor-content formulation of the HOV model has led to a great deal of empirical research, beginning with Leontief (1953) and continuing with Leamer (1980), Bowen, Leamer and Sveikauskas (1987), Trefler (1993, 1995), Davis and Weinstein (2001a), with many other writers in-between.
+The factor-content formulation of the HOV model has led to a great deal of empirical research, beginning with Leontief (1953) and continuing with Leamer (1980), Bowen, Leamer and Sveikaukas (1987), Trefler (1993, 1995), Davis and Weinstein (2001a), with many other writers in-between.
 We will explain the twists and turns in this chain of empirical research.
 The bottom line is that the HOV model performs quite poorly empirically unless we are willing to dispense with the assumption of identical technologies across countries.
 This brings us back to the earlier tradition of the Ricardian model of allowing for technological differences, which also implies differences in factor prices across countries.
 We will show several ways that technological differences can be incorporated into an "extended" HO model, and their empirical results, and this remains a question of ongoing research.

-# Heckscher-Ohlin-Samuelson (hos) Model
+## Heckscher-Ohlin-Samuelson (HOS) Model

 The basic assumptions of the HOS model were already introduced in the previous chapter: identical technologies across countries; identical and homothetic tastes across countries; differing factor endowments; and free trade in goods (but not factors).
 For the most part, we will also assume away the possibility of factor-intensity reversals.
 Provided that all countries have their endowments within their "cone of diversification," this means that factor prices are equalized across countries

 We begin by supposing that there are just two countries, two sectors and two factors, exactly like the two-by-two model we introduced in chapter 1.
 We shall assume that the home country is labor abundant, so that  $\mathrm{L} / \mathrm{K} > \mathrm{L}^{*} / \mathrm{K}^{*}$ .
 We will also assume that good 1 is labor intensive.
 The countries engage in free trade, and we also suppose that trade is balanced (value of exports = value of imports).
 Then the question is: what is the pattern of trade in goods between the countries?
 This is answered by:

-# Heckscher-Ohlin Theorem
+### Heckscher-Ohlin Theorem

 Each country will export the good that uses its abundant factor intensively.

 Thus, under our assumptions the home country will export good 1 and the foreign country will export good 2.
 To prove this, let us take a particular case of the factor endowment differences  $\mathrm{L} / \mathrm{K} > \mathrm{L}^{*} / \mathrm{K}^{*}$ , and assume that the labor endowments are identical in the two countries,  $\mathrm{L}^{*} = \mathrm{L}$ , while the foreign capital endowments exceeds that at home,  $\mathrm{K}^{*} > \mathrm{K}$ .
-In order to derive the pattern of trade between the countries, we proceed by first establishing what

-the relative product price is in each country without any trade, or in autarky.
+In order to derive the pattern of trade between the countries, we proceed by first establishing what the relative product price is in each country without any trade, or in autarky.
 As we shall see, the pattern of autarky prices can then be used to predict the pattern of trade: a country will export the good whose free trade price is higher than its autarky price, and import the other.

 Let us begin by illustrating the home autarky equilibrium, at point A in Figure 2.1.
 We have assumed a representative consumer with homothetic tastes, so we can use indifference curves to reflect demand.
 The autarky equilibrium is established where an indifference curve is tangent to the home PPF, at point A. The price line drawn tangent to the PPF and indifference curve has a slope of (negative) the autarky relative price of good 1,  $\mathrm{p}^{\mathrm{a}} \equiv \mathrm{p}_{1}^{\mathrm{a}} / \mathrm{p}_{2}^{\mathrm{a}}$ .
 Let us now consider the foreign PPF, which is drawn outside the home PPF in the Figure 2.1.
-In order to determine where the foreign autarky equilibrium lies, let us initially suppose that  $\mathfrak{p}^{\mathrm{a}}$  is also the autarky equilibrium abroad, and see whether this assumption leads to a contradiction.
+In order to determine where the foreign autarky equilibrium lies, let us initially suppose that  $p^{\mathrm{a}}$  is also the autarky equilibrium abroad, and see whether this assumption leads to a contradiction.

 If  $p^a$  is also the autarky price in the foreign country, then production must occur at the tangency between the price line with slope  $p^a$  and the foreign PPF, or at point  $B'$ .
 Notice that from the Rybcynzski Theorem, point  $B'$  must lie above and to the left of point A: the higher capital endowment abroad leads to more of good 2 and less of good 1.
 The price line through point  $B'$  acts like a budget constraint for the representative consumer in the foreign country, so that the consumer chooses the highest indifference curve on this price line.
 Since tastes are homothetic, the foreign representative consumer will demand the two goods in exactly the same proportion as the home representative consumer.
 In other words, the foreign consumption point must lie on the budget constraint through point  $B'$ , and also on a ray from the origin through